1. Home

 2. b) Order ID

-Now if you select the option Order ID, the order numbers will be based on the Order IDs.
+If you select the option Order ID, the order numbers will be based on the Order IDs.

-You will these order IDs located in the URL of the Edit order page.
+You will find these order IDs located in the URL of the Edit order page.
 For instance, an order is placed by Gitanjali Chokshi for $160.
 The Order ID given to it is # 451.

 Select the order.